ads-mirrors/javascript-opensign-opensignlabs/docs/docs/self-host/docker/run-locally.md

 **Warning:** The commands below should only be used when installing OpenSign for the first time.
 You may loose your settings as this will overwrite .env & caddy files.

 ### Running on a custom domain

+Point a subdomain to the server where you will be executing these commands by adding the correct A record to your DNS settings.

+Copy the command below, paste it into the terminal, and press Enter to pull and start the containers automatically.

+Make sure to replace the host URL with your subdomain where OpenSign will be accessible.

+> ⚠️ **WARNING:** MAKE SURE THAT PORT **27017** IS NOT EXPOSED TO THE INTERNET, AS THE DEFAULT CONFIGURATION DOES NOT ENABLE MONGODB AUTHENTICATION.

 Command for linux/MacOS
 ```
 export HOST_URL=https://opensign.yourdomain.com && curl --remote-name-all https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/docker-compose.yml https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/Caddyfile https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/.env.local_dev && mv .env.local_dev .env.prod && docker compose up --force-recreate